ontodev/robot/docs/convert.md

   - `true`: alias for `strict`.
   - `simple`: equivalent to `strict drop-untranslatable-axioms drop-gci-axioms`, to force the production of an OBO file that is not only valid, but also free of any `owl-axioms` header tag and GCI axioms (which, while perfectly valid with respect to the OBO specification, are not always handled correctly by all OBO parsers).

+#### Examples

+Convert a file to OBO and ensure the resulting file is compliant with the OBO specification, dropping supernumerary annotations if necessary:

+    robot convert -i cl_module.ofn \
+      --clean-obo strict \
+      --output results/cl_module-strict.obo

+Likewise, but with merging comments into a single one instead of dropping the supernumerary comments:

+    robot convert -i cl_module.ofn \
+      --clean-obo "strict merge-comments" \
+      --output results/cl_module-strict-mergedcomments.obo

+Convert a file to a simple variant of the OBO format (without any `owl-axioms` tag and GCI axioms):

+    robot convert -i cl_module.ofn \
+      --clean-obo simple \
+      --output results/cl_module-simple.obo

 ---

 ## Error Messages